47

 “East-West/ West-East”, Richard Serra.

-In his 2019 interview with The New York Times, Serra explained that, “If you’re are dealing with abstract art, you have to deal with the work in and of itself and its inherent properties.”
-Radical, simple and austere, his works are never intended as a political or social commentary on their context.
-Their only point of reference is themselves, conjuring up for the viewer the physical forces of the world.
-But this doesn’t stop them from raising metaphysical questions of man’s place in the universe.
-In Qatar, Serra’s huge plates of rusted steel appear like abstract, minimalist reinterpretations of Giacometti’s iconic Walking Man, a figure whose eternal momentum is paired with a slight stoop of fatigue that reminds us of his frailty.
-Power and vulnerability are at the heart of Serra’s works: they rise gloriously towards the sky, all the while being constantly attacked by wind, sun, rain and, in the desert, sand.
-His steel takes on the colours of its weathering – ochre, red, orange, amber, brown – like an alchemical table in constant mutation, until eventually it weathers entirely away.
+In the same 2019 interview with The New York Times, the artist explained that “if you’re dealing with abstract art, you have to deal with the work in and of itself and its inherent properties”.
+Radical, simple and austere, his pieces never intended to convey a political or social message about the context in which they were integrated.
+They represent their sole point reference.
+They conjure up mental experiences of the physical force of the world for the viewer.
+Yet, it doesn’t prevent them from raising metaphysical questions about humanity.
+In Qatar, these large plates of rusted steel draw endless minimalist and abstract reinterpretations of Giacometti’s Walking Man, a figure whose irresistible momentum and weary inclination are reminders of his frailty.
+Power and vulnerability are at the core of Serra’s works.
+They proudly rise up to the sky, all the while suffering from the wind, sand and sun.
+Steel then takes on hues of ochre, red, orange, brown and amber, in the manner of an alchemical canvas in constant evolution until it withers away.

 <p>“East-West/ West-East”, Richard Serra.</p>